 I love this system for kids who have learning challenges because it is very adaptable.
 For kids who struggle with reading, you can draw pictures on your Post-it notes instead of writing words.
 Kids who like structure, get it naturally from a board like this.
 ASD kids often enjoy both knowing what is expected of them for the day, and the process of moving each task down the line as they do it.
 They have to decide for themselves which task to do first, but with a color-coded system, they can also choose to do all of one color at a time.
 Starting with all the self-care, then doing chores, then school work gives the day even more structure for them.

 For a child with ADHD or executive function disorder, who has trouble remembering what they were supposed to do, moving the Post-it notes, can help them stay on task.
 For those kids, the ability to choose ANY task to complete next, and do them in their own chosen order, reduces stress.
 These kids can choose to do the things they like best first or to get the ones they dislike out of the way early.
 It is up to them.

 This system also lets you add things from your child’s sensory diet, like jumping or swinging, to their day, on their own time.
 The child who needs structure can have the same chores each day if that is what works best.
 While the child who needs variety can have different chores each day.
 The flexibility here lets you give all your kids the same system, but use it to meet their individual needs.

 What else can it do?

 You can build a kanban to track any number of things.
-I’m hoping that if I demonstrate the idea for them, my kids will be able to take it and run with it later.
-There are many adults who have no idea how to keep track of something that is more complicated than a To-Do list.
-My goal is to show my kids a few different ways of organizing thoughts and tasks that they can apply in their own lives.
+I’m hoping that if I demonstrate the idea to them, my kids will be able to take it and run with it later.
+Many adults have no idea how to keep track of something more complicated than a To-Do list.
+My goal is to show my kids different ways of organizing thoughts and tasks that they can apply in their own lives.

 How is it going?